Divorce Maryland Custody

 Shared Physical Custody

-• The child has 2 residences and spends about 35 percent of the time with one parent
+The child has two residences and spends at least 35 % of his or her time with each parent

 Joint Legal Custody

-• Both the father and mother share the control of upbringing of the child
+• Both the father and mother share the control of upbringing of the child, especially in terms of taking crucial decisions related to the child's education, health, and welfare

 Blend of Joint Legal Custody and Shared Physical Custody